Oriole Park

-Oriole Park was the name of multiple baseball parks in Baltimore, Maryland, all built within a few blocks of each other.
+Oriole Park was the name of multiple baseball parks in Baltimore, Maryland between 1883 and 1944, all built within a few blocks of each other.
+They were all home to the Baltimore Orioles from the American Association and National League in the 19th century, through the American League in 1901 and 1902, and International League.
+The parks were also home to the Federal League Baltimore Terrapins and Negro National League Baltimore Elite Giants.

-Oriole Park I, 1883–1889
+Oriole Park I, 1883–1888

 The first field called Oriole Park I was built on the southwest corner of Sixth Street and Huntingdon Avenue (later renamed 25th Street), to the north; and York Road (later Greenmount Avenue) to the east.
 The park was also variously known as Huntingdon Avenue Park and American Association Park.
 It was the first home of the major league American Association professional baseball franchise, the first to bear the name of the Baltimore Orioles I, during 1882–1888.